TheGiraffe3/Jibauni/README.md

 It may break quite a few things, so use at your own risk.

 ## General Information
-This plugin readds the Sheragi, and also adds a robotic faction called the Diba and a species named the Jibauni.
+This plugin re-adds the Sheragi, and also adds a robotic faction called the Diba and a species named the Jibauni.

 I am currently focusing on the Jibauni most, so the Sheragi and Diba are quite lacking in many respects.